frictionlessdata/datapackage-r/README.md

 rome,N/A
 ```

-Let's create and read a resource.
-We use static `Resource$load` method instantiate a resource.
-Because resource is tabular we could use `resourceread` method with a `keyed` option to get an array of keyed rows:
+Let’s create and read a resource.
+We use static `Resource$load` method
+instantiate a resource.
+Because resource is tabular we could use
+`resourceread` method with a `keyed` option to get an array of keyed
+rows:

 ``` r
 resource = Resource.load('{"path": "cities.csv"}')